 What is network security vs cybersecurity

-Network security refers to the protection of a computer network and the devices connected to it, while cybersecurity refers to the protection of all types of networks, including the internet, from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Network security refers to the protection of a computer network and the devices connected to it, while cybersecurity refers to the protection of all types of networks, including the Internet, from unauthorized access, use, disclosure, disruption, modification, or destruction.

 Network security is focused on protecting the infrastructure of a network, such as routers, switches, and firewalls, from unauthorized access and other threats.
 This includes measures such as firewalls, intrusion detection and prevention systems, and virtual private networks (VPNs).

-Cybersecurity, on the other hand, is a broader term that encompasses network security and also includes the protection of all types of digital devices, such as computers, servers, smartphones, and other connected devices, as well as the data that is stored on and transmitted through these devices.
+Cybersecurity, on the other hand, is a broader term that encompasses network security and also includes the protection of all types of digital devices, such as computers, servers, smartphones, and other connected devices, as well as the data stored on and transmitted through these devices.
 This includes measures such as antivirus software, encryption, and secure software development practices.

 Is network security a good career?